wingkeet/basey/README.md

 complies with [RFC 4648](https://tools.ietf.org/html/rfc4648).

 ### Prerequisites
 - The file `basey.mjs` has zero external dependencies.
+It may be imported into a web browser or Node.js.
 - In order to run the test cases in `test.mjs` (without specifying the `--experimental-modules` runtime flag), Node.js 13.2.0 and above is required.